faiton713/ABCDdataset/README.md

 ## Format
 Each datum in this dataset is a pair of pre- and post-tsunami aerial image patches, and encompasses a target building at the center of the patch.
 These pairs were cropped from aerial images taken before and after the Tohoku earthquake.
 The pixel resolution of patches is 40 cm.

-The below figure shows the representative samples in the dataset, where eight pairs are shown for "washed-away" class (left column) and "surviving" class (right column).
+The below figure shows eight samples in the dataset, where four pairs are shown for "washed-away" class (left column) and "surviving" class (right column), respectively.
+The class label annotated to each pair means whether or not a building at the center of the patch is wahshed-away.

 ![patches_](https://user-images.githubusercontent.com/13417696/27384118-b5539e1e-56c8-11e7-9c0c-7d06b899763f.png)